 Taylor Harpster T-HARP Memorial Scholarship Fund

 This award is an un-common award.
 What makes this scholarship different is when looking for the most deserving candidate, one must take a step back and ask what would T-HARP do?
 This scholarship is intended for those individuals whose choices & passions reflect those of T-HARP.
 She was a team leader and cheerleader.
 She was always positive in life & beyond.
-Her sports career help her achieve several awards.
+Her sports career helped her achieve several awards.
 Including 2007 AA Softball State Championship, All State awards and local awards in volleyball, basketball & softball.
-But in the end sports was not what it was about.
+In the end, sports were not what it was about.
 She was more interested in her studies, earning good grades & helping others.
-So the individuals who earn this award will need to have what T-HARP would want.
+So, the individuals who earn this award will need to have what T-HARP would want.

 Interested candidates must:

-* Be involved in extra-curricular activities in PO school district or in the community Examples: work, band, drama, donating time for nonprofits, community service, school sports but not limited to:
+- Be involved in extra-curricular activities in PO school district or in the community Examples: work, band, drama, donating time for nonprofits, community service and school sports.